Good job! In this lesson, we covered:

 next() statements, print out each value in

-A customer enters and he only has $15 to spend on exactly 2 cat toys.
-He wants to know how many combinations of the available toys he can afford, while only getting 2 of them total.
+A customer enters and only has $15 to spend on exactly 2 cat toys.
+They want to know how many combinations of the available toys they can afford, while only getting 2 of them total.

 itertools at the top of the module.